smeinscher/STRL/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Support currently only for Windows.
-In theory, it could work on Linux, but has not been tested.
+In theory, it should work on Linux, but has not been tested.
 Try it out and let me know how it goes!

 ### Prerequisites